Best Video Baby Monitor 2018

 • Expensive cloud storage.
 The cloud storage feature is nice but expensive (adding another $100 a year if you want to store the last ten days worth of videos).
 And the aforementioned few second delay irks some users, understandably.

 Best Fixed Camera Video Baby Monitor

 Best Fixed Camera Video Baby Monitor.
-The Infant Optics DXR-5 is an excellent, yet affordable fixed baby monitor at just $99.
+The Infant Optics DXR-5 (Out of stock) is an excellent, yet affordable fixed baby monitor at just $99.
 FHSS technology helps avoid interference and a 2.4″ display provides a crisp picture.
 Simple set-up and voice-activated mode are two key features.

 Infant Optics is a good example of how online shopping has reshaped the baby gear world.
 This small company (part of San Francisco-based importer Genexus) has landed its DXR-5 video baby monitor on the top of Amazon’s best-seller chart for video monitors.
 Yes, tiny Infant Optics is out-selling baby gear heavyweights like Summer and Graco and tech giants like Samsung in this category—with little more than a web site, a single product … and the reach of Amazon.